ncterry/NCTSecurityModule/README.md

 This will copy over all of the NCTSecurityModule from the downloaded directory to the: 'C:\Program Files\WindowsPowerShell\Modules\NCTSecurityModule' If the system does not then delete the downloaded NCTSecurityModule directory, that should be done automatically.
 Once installed, the NCTSecurityModule should only be run from the: 'C:\Program Files\WindowsPowerShell\Modules\NCTSecurityModule' directory As all actions, and results will now be called from, and saved to this directory.

+We created an temporary alias for the installation.
+To make an alias permanent you need to add these commands to your profile as well.
+If you make changes to the code in the working repo, it needs to be 'installed' again, to update the module code that the system uses.
+So we install from the working 'git' directory, and then run the program from the WindowsPowerShell Module.
+> notepad.exe $PROFILE
+> New-Alias inct "C:\Users\User\Documents\Github\NCTSecurityModule\InstallNCTSecurityModule.ps1"

-Once installed, the program can be executed in 2 different ways.
+Once installed, the program can be executed in 3 different ways.
 1) Double-Click on: 'C:\Program Files\WindowsPowerShell\Modules\NCTSecurityModule\NCTSecurityProgram\RunNCTSecurityProgram - Shortcut' This shortcut can also be pinned anywhere on the machine.

-2) Or from PowerShell, as an Administrator, execute the RunNCTSecurityProgram script: > .\RunNCTSecurityProgram.ps1
+2) Or from PowerShell, as an Administrator, execute the RunNCTSecurityProgram script:
+> .\RunNCTSecurityProgram.ps1

+3) Since we included an new alias, then from a PowerShell Terminal:
+> nct

 This will automatically, re-import menu's and functions associated with NCTSecurityModule in case any code changes were made.
 Then it will run the NCTSecurityProgram as intended.